Best Of17 min read

 Try SiteGround

-SiteGround sits at the premium end of "cheap" ecommerce hosting — their intro prices are accessible, but renewals push into mid-tier territory fast.
+SiteGround sits at the premium end of "cheap" ecommerce hosting — intro prices are accessible, but renewals push into mid-tier territory.
 So what justifies that?
-Look, their support quality is in a genuinely different league.
-Their technical team actually understands WooCommerce configuration, PHP-FPM tuning, and caching layers.
-That matters enormously when your checkout breaks at 11pm the night before Black Friday.
-(Fun fact: checkout failures during peak shopping windows are the single most common support ticket topic for ecommerce hosts.
-Having someone who can diagnose it fast is worth real money.)
+Their support team is genuinely in a different league.
+These folks actually understand WooCommerce configuration, PHP-FPM tuning, and caching layers.
+That matters enormously when your checkout breaks at 11pm the night before a major sale.
+(Checkout failures during peak shopping windows are the single most common ecommerce support issue.
+Having someone who can diagnose it in minutes is worth real money.)

-They run Google Cloud infrastructure with their proprietary SG Optimizer plugin, which handles server-level caching, image optimization, and lazy loading.
-Crucially, their dynamic caching for WooCommerce correctly handles cart and checkout pages — a common failure point for generic caching solutions that can serve cached versions of pages that should never be cached.
+They run on Google Cloud infrastructure with their own SG Optimizer plugin, which handles server-level caching, image optimization, and lazy loading.
+The important part: their dynamic caching for WooCommerce actually respects cart and checkout pages — a common failure point for generic caching solutions that can serve cached versions of pages that should never be cached.

 Key Features: